 The [select Manager from the drop-down menu] must be equal to [type desired manager's name and hit "Enter" on your keyboard to create a "tag"].

-You can include multiple rules for the same type of criteria, for instance, two (or more) User Field criteria types can be used for the same Smart Group.
+You can include multiple rules under the same criteria type.
+For instance, two (or more) User Field criteria types can be used for the same Smart Group.

 User Date Criteria